What are CT scans and why are children sensitive to them?

 Radiation exposure is a concern in both adults and children in terms of increased risk of cancer.
 However, children have a greater sensitivity to ionising radiation than adults, as demonstrated in epidemiological studies of exposed populations.
 This is because rapidly growing cells are more likely to be damaged by ionising radiation.
 Children also have a longer life expectancy which means there is a longer time for the effects of any radiation damage to occur.

-It is important to ensure that CT scans are undertaken for time-critical conditions and when there are evidence-based protocols for conditions or a given disease.
-For example, serious head injury.
-However, the sensitivity of children and young people to ionising radiation means that appropriate consideration needs to be given to whether:
+However, it is also important to ensure that CT scans are undertaken for time-critical conditions and when there are evidence-based protocols for conditions or a given disease.
+For example, in the case of a serious head injury.
+The sensitivity of children and young people to ionising radiation means that appropriate consideration needs to be given to whether:

 1. Mathews JD, Forsythe AV, Brady Z, Butler MW, Goergen SK, Byrnes GB, et.al, Cancer risk in 680,000 people exposed to computed tomography scans in childhood or adolescence: data linkage study of 11 million Australians.
 BMJ.2013;346:2360